 Harry Clifton was born in 1952 in Dublin, where he was educated at Blackrock College and University College, Dublin.
 After graduating, Clifton began an extended period of travel outside of Ireland.
 Many of his experiences from this time had major influence on his poetry because he believes the true home of the poet is 'not in a place, but in the language itself'.
 He lectured at a teacher training college in Nigeria In the early 1970s, and has lived in places throughout Europe, Africa and Asia, working as an aid administrator in Thailand for Indo-Chinese refugees in the 1980s.
 He wrote On the Spine of Italy: A Year in the Abruzzi (Macmillan, 1999), a prose work based on a year he spent in Italy’s Abruzzi Mountains.
 He subsequently lived in Switzerland, England and Germany before settling in Paris for ten years, a period that he recorded in Secular Eden: Paris Notebooks 1994–2004 (Wake Forest University Press, 2007).
 His poems have been translated into several European languages, with a French translation of selected poems, Le Canto d'Ulysse, published in 1996.
 He also published a book of stories, Berkeley’s Telephone & Other Fictions (Lilliput Press, 2000).
-He now lives in Dublin with his wife, Irish novelist Deirdre Madden, and teaches at University College Dublin.
+He now lives in Dublin with his wife, Irish novelist Deirdre Madden, and teaches at Trinity College Dublin's Oscar Wilde Centre.

 He has published ten books of poetry, including The Desert Route: Selected Poems 1973-88, published by the Gallery Press in Ireland and Bloodaxe Books in Britain in 1992.
 His latest titles are The Winter Sleep of Captain Lemass (2012), The Holding Centre: Selected Poems 1974-2004 (2014), Portobello Sonnets (2017), and Herod's Dispensations (due 2019); all published by Bloodaxe Books in Britain and Ireland, and by Wake Forest University Press in the USA.